octobercms/docs/backend-forms.md

         return ['published' => 'Published', ...];
     }

-The sixth method uses an array that contains the class as the first argument and the method as the second argument; a static method must be defined in the model class:
+The sixth method allows you to specify a callable object via an array definition.
+If using PHP, you're able to provide an array with the first element being the object and the second element being the method you want to call on that object.
+If you're using YAML, you're limited to a static method defined as the second element and the namespaced reference to a class as the first element:

     status:
         label: Blog Post Status